rangulvers/shelly_music/README.md

 ## Next Steps

 - [ ] Allow for more settings like songs, tempo ...
+- [ ] Use the note play length...somehow
 - [ ] Scan the network for shellys
 - [ ] Make it into a python lib
 - [ ] Build a home assistant integration